rochford77/ReplayAnalyzerRL/README.md

 ## Usage
 + If you want to use the python CLI, cd into the engine and:

-`python ./replayAnalyzer.py --folder --spell --playlist`
+`python ./replayAnalyzer.py --abspath --spell --playlist --mode`

 + If you want to use the GUI, have node installed, cd into GUI, and:

 `npm start`

++ If you are simply using the .exe installer, have python 3.6.2 or later installed and click the "install requirements" button.

 #### SpellChecker
 + The file TeamNameSpellCheckerCustomLanguage.txt can be used to add/prioritize words